 Part 1.
 Part 2.
 The Freudian Dream Corman’s Poe films have become famous for their dream sequences.
 The source literature revels in the possibilities of nightmares taking over the psyche so they seem an apt distraction for a medium that already adores the possibilities of dreams.
-The Masque of the Red Death perhaps contains Corman’s … Continue reading The Masque of the Red Death, Roger Corman (Part 3) – The Freudian Dream.
+The Masque of the Red Death perhaps contains Corman’s most effective and disturbing sequence; one of the few to … Continue reading The Masque of the Red Death, Roger Corman (Part 3) – The Freudian Dream.

 Roger Corman’s work has been often been described as schlock film; a pulpy mass of horror, sci-fi and B-movie nonsense of only vague merit and achievement.
-Excluding his actual films for a minute, looking at the number of people who have developed under the man’s wing, whether as a producer or director, is quite astounding. … Continue reading The Fall Of The House Of Usher – Roger Corman (1960)
+Excluding his actual films for a minute, looking at the number of people who have developed under the man’s wing, whether as a producer or director, is quite astounding.
+On the director’s side, he’s nurtured and helped the likes … Continue reading The Fall Of The House Of Usher – Roger Corman (1960)

 With its rather ominous opening, the viewer would perhaps be forgiven for thinking that Roger Corman’s adaptation of Poe’s The Raven would be in similar ilk to his other dark Poe films.
-What at first seems like yet another gothic retelling of a Poe classic turns out to be a swiftly delivered curve ball that … Continue reading The Raven – Roger Corman (1963)
+What at first seems like yet another gothic retelling of a Poe classic turns out to be a swiftly delivered curve ball that has, at its core, a desire for fun and mischief … Continue reading The Raven – Roger Corman (1963)